 However, if you’ve ever installed anything at all, you know that most people just click “Next” or “Accept” until their program is installed and working, neglecting to stop and read what they’re actually accepting.

 Beyond that, the Epic Scale miner was pretty easy to install.
-However, because of the optics of the entire thing (the installation of a cryptocurrency miner that can reduce the performance of users’ computers) was very bad.
+However, the optics of the entire thing (installing a cryptocurrency miner that can reduce the performance of users’ computers) were terrible.

-Because of that, many torrenters were reluctant to use uTorrent again for a while, leading them to instead use the other BitTorrent client.
+Because of that, many torrenters were reluctant to use uTorrent again for a while, leading them to use the other BitTorrent client instead.

 User ratings and reviews